 There’s more than one way to solve the problem of how to pay debt despite having low income in the Philippines, mainly because there are more than one type of debt to deal with.
 It’s best to strategize based on the debt you currently have and work your way up from there.

 How to Get Out of Credit Card Debt

-PHP 297.49 billion—that’s how much credit card debt Filipinos have as of February 2019, based on data from the Bangko Sentral ng Pilipinas.
+₱297.49 billion—that's how much credit card debt Filipinos have as of February 2019, based on the Bangko Sentral ng Pilipinas data.
 And because of the pandemic, the credit card delinquency rate has increased by 11.5% as of late-September 2020.

 Unpaid credit card balances are among the types of debt that are easiest to accumulate.
 One seemingly harmless swipe in a café can snowball into hard-to-manage debt that can go as much as six-digit figures.

 Two things make credit card debt among the most challenging types of debt to pay off: low minimum monthly repayments (ranging only from 3% to 10% of the total outstanding balance) and credit card fees on top of the unpaid balance.

-If you're wondering how to get out of debt with credit cards, know that the situation won’t last and you’ll get out of it—only if you start paying it down now.
+If you're wondering how to get out of debt with credit cards, know that the situation won't last and you'll get out of it—only if you start paying it down now.
 Below are the steps to tackle all your credit card debt.

 1. Know How Much Credit Card Balance You Have to Repay